 There will be many bloggers who frequently review apps or write list posts about the top ten apps in a category.
 Reach out to them and see if they can add your app to any of their list posts.
 To find such sites do a search for “top android apps + niche”, “best android apps + niche” and so on.
 You can also go for paid reviews to promote your app on sites like AndroidPolice.com or Androidrooting.org

-Demo videos show different functionalities of your app.
-You can create demo videos for cheap using platforms like Placeit and upload those to YouTube, Vimeo, DailyMotion and scores of other platforms.
-On the playstore you can add a promo video for your app.
-There are even more ways you can use your videos.
+Videos show different previews of your app.
+You can create videos for cheap using platforms like Placeit and upload those to YouTube, Vimeo, DailyMotion and scores of other platforms.
+On the play store you can add a promo video for your app.

 9. Provide Updates to Stay in Touch